hexe-rs/Hexe/README.md

 - [x] Optional dependency on the Rust standard library or `libc`
 - [ ] [SIMD] parallelism (see [#4])

+## Compatibility

+Hexe is automatically tested against a minimum Rust version: 1.25.0.

 ### Cross-Platform Compatibility

 Hexe is written to be available for the main platforms that Rust compiles to.